oagilliam/Time-Calculator/README.md

 # Time-Calculator

 <b>Time Calculator</b>
-You will be working on this project with our Replit starter code.
+<br>You will be working on this project with our Replit starter code.</br>

 Start by importing the project on Replit.
 Next, you will see a .replit window.